nummacway/gb300/README.md

 Note that the ROM List files (see the sections above) are bound to the folders in this file.
 So `rdbui.tax`, which is used for the FC by default, will always refer to the first folder listed here.
 So if you swap the order of the folders, you need to swap these files.

 Changing anything in the `7 8 9 10 11` row has a lot of strange side effects: The numbers `7`, `8` and `9` each correspond to a file, `tsmfk.tax`, `Favorites.bin` and `History.bin` respectively.
 The file that corresponds to the first number in this row is populated with the folder given in its corresponding the line above.
 Example: Say this line starts with `9`, meaning tenth folder and `History.bin`.
 If you turn on the device, `History.bin` gets populated with file names from the tenth (last) folder defined in `Foldername.ini` because the index `9` refers to `History.bin`.
 Now it gets inconsistent, because the eighth tab (count from 1) that you just changed (because it's the first number in this line) will look like the History tab now as it has a thumbnail image, but it will still use the `tsmfk.tax` ROM list and still use the eighth image from `ectte.bke`.
 Accessing the tab that originally was the History however will freeze the device because it too will load its original file, `History.bin`, which has just been populated with data in an unsupported format.
 Swapping `8` and `9` causes _existing_ Favorites and History lists to be _initially_ swapped, but from then being updated with the correct entries.
 So it seems that this modification works, so does swapping `10` and `11`.
 Changing `Foldername.ini` does not affect the order on the bottom tab bar. tl;dr: You better leave this line.
-Or better: The entire file.
+Or better: The entire file except for the colors.

 ### KeyMapInfo.kmp

 The GB300 uses a larger `KeyMapInfo.kmp` file because it stores 7 key mappings instead of just 6.
 This makes its file incompatible with the SF2000 key map editor.
 Another difference to the SF2000 is that this file does not exist by default and is only created once you assign non-standard keys.

-After each emulated console's key map (24 bytes), it is repeated instantly (probably for the second player, but 2-player capabilities of the GB300 are unknown).
+After each emulated console's key map (24 bytes), it is repeated instantly (probably for the second player).
 Then comes the next console.

 Consoles are encoded in the following order: